softwarestrategies/account-balance-service/README.md

 ## About

 This project was for an interview challenge & resulting test conversation.
-It was pretty intended to be comprehensive & I also decided to go for it a bit and learn some new stuff.
+It was intended to be comprehensive & I also decided to go for it a bit and learn some new stuff.

 ## Technologies Used